Growth & Care

 Mass Planting, Hedges/Screening, General Garden Use, Topiary

-Densiformis Yew has forest green foliage which emerges light green in spring.
-The ferny leaves remain forest green throughout the winter.
-The flowers are not ornamentally significant.
+Densiformis Yew is a dwarf conifer which is primarily valued in the garden for its ornamental upright and spreading habit of growth.
+It has forest green evergreen foliage which emerges light green in spring.
+The ferny sprays of foliage remain forest green throughout the winter.
 The fruits are showy red drupes displayed from early to late fall.